Leadership Acceleration Program

 Small and medium-sized nonprofits often lack professional development budgets.
 Executive directors (EDs) face numerous challenges similar to CEOs in for-profit organizations.
 The LAP program aims to bridge this gap by providing leadership development opportunities to EDs in small and medium-sized nonprofits, ensuring they have the necessary support and resources to succeed despite limited financial means.

-NPN’s mission is to strengthen, enhance, and advance nonprofits in the Greater Boston area, offering dedicated support to nonprofit leaders.
+NPN’s mission is to strengthen, enhance, and advance nonprofits in the Greater Boston area.
+By supporting the development of nonprofit leaders, we aim to buld the capacity of the nonprofit sector in Greater Boston.

 A performance challenge is any significant issue within your organization that requires behavioral change and dedicated effort to resolve.